 In this film Sylvia demonstrates the solutions to the weather map exercises in the previous two Steps, and explains how she arrives at each answer.
 Although the graphics used in the film are slightly different from the ones you were given, without the annotated numbers, the explanations should still be helpful.

 How did you do?
-If you still have questions or would like further guidance on the topics covered, follow Sylvia, Pete and our course mentors and check to see if they have provided the answer to another learner already.
+If you still have questions or would like further guidance on the topics covered, follow Sylvia, Pete and our course mentor, Liam, and check to see if they have provided the answer to another learner already.

 Alternatively, please ask your question in the comments area in this Step.
 Although we won’t be able to answer every learner directly we’ll try to identify the most common questions and address these.
 You can also ‘Like’ another learners question to help us identify any particularly challenging areas.